Keep Up With McLean!

 Olivera J. Bogunovic, MD, Medical Director

-Dr. Bogunovic is also the medical director of Ambulatory Services for the Substance Use Disorders Division.
+Dr. Bogunovic is also the medical director of Ambulatory Services for the Center of Excellence in Alcohol, Drugs, and Addiction.
 Her primary areas of clinical innovation are in developing effective treatments for benzodiazepine use disorders and developing novel treatments for elderly patients with substance use disorders.
 In addition to clinical and administrative roles, Dr. Bogunovic also teaches medical students and residents and addiction and geriatric fellows.

 Dr. Connery’s expertise includes the treatment of opioid use disorders and co-occurring psychiatric and substance use disorders.
 She was a contributor to the APA Practice Guidelines for the treatment of substance abuse and is an investigator in the New England Consortium of the NIDA Clinical Trials Network.
 Dr. Connery is also the addiction psychiatry rotation director for the MGH/McLean Adult Psychiatry Residency Training Program.

 Roger D. Weiss, MD, Senior Consultant